Ode to Autumn Walking Retreats - Back for 2022!

 We gather by Winchester Cathedral for an afternoon’s walk (of about five miles) which takes in the water meadows where Keats once strolled, the steepish climb to St Catherine’s Hill and its lovely turf labyrinth, and then a gentle meander along the river Itchen.

 As we go, we're as present as we can be (through contemplative practice) to the season, to our surroundings, and to God within it all.
-We consider the nature of our own journey, walk the labyrinth, make space for silence, stillness and personal reflection, and return for evensong at the cathedral (which is usually choral, though sometimes it's 'spoken').
+We consider the nature of our own journey, walk the labyrinth, make space for silence, stillness and personal reflection, and return for evensong at the cathedral (usually choral, though sometimes it's 'spoken').

-Ode to Autumn is an essential part of the rhythm of my own year, and after two years' break for Covid, I'm so delighted to step back into that rhythm again!
-So why not join me for a wonderful opportunity to reflect on the turning of this particular season.
+Ode to Autumn is an essential part of the rhythm of my own year.
+Do join me for a wonderful opportunity to reflect on the turning of this particular season!

 TO BOOK: